 After managing to clean out one bag in an effort to organize my crochet office, I decided to plow forward in the hope that I would awaken to 2016 with a fully functional place to get my work done.
+It was, I believed, one of those moments that called for baby steps — small incremental changes that would lead to an organized office.

 I started by taking a photo of the table I use: